untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 ## Implementing the dlt REST API Toolkit

 ### Step 1: Connecting Securely with OAuth 2 to Zoom
-Dlt offers a generic OAuth 2.0 implementation of the two-legged flow which is commonly employed for server-to-server authorization without user consent.
+Dlt offers a generic OAuth 2.0 implementation ([see this PR in review](https://github.com/dlt-hub/dlt/pull/1357)) of the two-legged flow which is commonly employed for server-to-server authorization without user consent.
 To connect to the Zoom API we can customize it by implementing a subclass `OAuth2Zoom`.
 The generic OAuth 2.0 implementation offers the template method `obtain_token()` which calls three different step methods that our subclass needs to implement with the details specific to the Zoom API.
 ```python